Dagwbl/dagwbl.github.io/content/Learn/english-writing.md

 |   将来   | will eat  | will **be eating**  | will **have eaten**  | will **have been eating**  |
 | 过去将来 | would eat | would **be eating** | would **have eaten** | would **have been eating** |

+## Duolingo

+### Error Sentences

+1. I want to give you a piece of **advice** about taking care of your garden.
+2. I pretty much **told** my neighbors that they need to move their car off my driveway.
+3. Somehow we got locked in a closet.
+We tried to get out, but it was no use.
+The door wouldn't **open**!
+4. I had been exploring for a few minutes when I **felt** a weird sensation, as if eyes were everywhere!
+5. Honestly, we didn't think through the **consequences** of entering the house.
+6. If we'd known better, we never **would have hiked** across "Ghost Valley."
+It wasn't just a nickname!
+7. We don't think he's telling the truth. 我们认为他说的不是实话
+8. {{<audio "Who grabbed me by the arm?" "https://d1vq87e9lcf771.cloudfront.net/vikramen/7c5283155cd59d7289c1fc57026bb902">}}
+9. You are always getting carried away.
+10. I'll speak to her after she cools down.
+11.